Where We Left Off On You Season 1

-It's been over a year since You season 1 originally aired on Lifetime.
+It's been over a year since You season 1 originally aired on Lifetime in the US.
 Now the show is officially a Netflix property and season two follows Joe Goldberg (Penn Badgley) to Los Angeles as he attempts to escape his New York demons.

 Whether you watched the show when it ran week-to-week on Lifetime or you discovered the show later and marathoned it on Netflix, we could all use a recap of You season 1 before heading into the next 10 episodes.
 Here are all the key points to keep in mind before Joe's stalking ways return in a brand new unsuspecting city.